-Sanderson Farms' organic growth strategy is unique in our industry and demonstrates our commitment to expand our production capacity, thereby creating new opportunities for our employees, quality products for our customers and value for our shareholders.
-Sanderson Farms continued to advance this strategy in fiscal 2017, as we announced sites located in Smith and Wood Counties, Texas, were selected for construction of a new feed mill, hatchery, poultry processing plant and waste water treatment facility.
-Together, these facilities will comprise a state-of-the-art poultry complex with the capacity to process 1.25 million birds per week for retail chill pack customers.
-The complex will employ approximately 1,700 people, will require 80 contract growers, and will be equipped to process and sell approximately 375 million pounds of dressed poultry meat annually.
-We commenced construction during fall 2017, with initial operations of the new Texas complex expected to begin during the first calendar quarter of 2019.
-The additional capacity will provide new marketing opportunities for the Company for retail grocery customers, and will enhance our ability to increase revenues and earnings and continue our record of building long-term value for our shareholders.
+We have continued to execute our organic growth strategy by expanding our production capacity, which creates new opportunities for our employees and provides more quality products and enhanced service for our customers.
+As planned, our construction progress continued through the year in Tyler, Texas, as we neared completion of our newest poultry complex at the end of fiscal 2018.
+We expect to begin processing chicken during the first calendar quarter of 2019.
+These facilities will comprise a state-of-the-art poultry complex with the capacity to process approximately 1.3 million birds per week for retail chill pack customers.
+At full production, the complex will employ approximately 1,700 people, will require 80 contract growers, and will be equipped to process and sell approximately 396 million pounds of dressed poultry meat annually, representing approximately 8.8 percent more production for the Company.
+We believe this expansion will enhance our ability to drive revenues and earnings and allow us to continue our record of building long-term value for our shareholders.